aws/aws-sdk-ruby/CODE-GENERATOR-TODO.md

 # TODO (Must haves)

+* Support multiple fixed position input arguments, for a has association, see Aws::RDS::Resource#DBEngineVersion

 * sts gem depends on core for runtime plus credentials.
 Core has a need for an sts client when assuming a role.